MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 #### Change configurations

 Regularly review and update your workload configuration to ensure that it aligns with your current requirements.
 Consider adjusting resource sizing and configuration settings based on workload demands.
-By optimizing configuration, you can effectively allocate resources and avoid overprovisioning to save costs.
+By optimizing configurations, you can effectively allocate resources and avoid overprovisioning to save costs.

 #### Refactor architecture

 Evaluate your workload architecture and identify opportunities for refactoring or redesigning components to optimize resource consumption.
-Consider techniques such as adopting microservices architecture, implementing the Circuit Breaker pattern, and using serverless computing.
+Consider techniques such as adopting a microservices architecture, implementing the Circuit Breaker pattern, and using serverless computing.
 By optimizing your architecture, you can achieve better resource utilization and cost efficiency.

 #### Modify resource sizes

 Continuously monitor and analyze the resource utilization of your workload.
 Based on the observed patterns and trends, adjust resource sizing and configuration settings to optimize resource consumption.

-Consider rightsizing virtual machine instances, adjusting memory allocation, and optimizing storage capacity.
+Consider rightsizing virtual machines, adjusting memory allocation, and optimizing storage capacity.
 By rightsizing resources, you can avoid unnecessary costs associated with underutilization or overprovisioning.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Reworking code and architecture might not fit with current project schedules and could lead to schedule and cost slippage.

 ## Azure facilitation

-**Instrumenting code:** Azure provides various monitoring and logging tools like Azure Monitor, Application Insights, and Log Analytics.
+**Instrumenting code:** Azure provides monitoring and logging tools like Azure Monitor, Application Insights, and Log Analytics.
 You can use these tools to track and analyze the performance and behavior of your code in real time.

 **Identifying hot paths:** Application Insights and profiling tools like Profiler help identify the hot paths in your code by analyzing execution times and resource usage.

-**Minimizing allocations:** Minimize unnecessary memory allocations and optimize memory usage by using tools like Profiler and optimizing your code for efficient memory management.
+**Minimizing allocations:** You can minimize unnecessary memory allocations and optimize memory usage by using tools like Profiler and optimizing your code for efficient memory management.

 **Performant SDKs:** Azure offers SDKs in multiple programming languages, optimized for performance and ease of use.
 These SDKs provide prebuilt functions and libraries that interact with Azure services to reduce the need for custom implementation.

 **Network protocols:** Various Azure services support high-speed network protocols like HTTP/2 and QUIC for efficient communication between services and applications.

-**Connection pooling:** Azure services, such as Azure SQL Database, Azure Cosmos DB, and Azure Cache for Redis, automatically handle connection pooling.
+**Connection pooling:** Azure services, such as [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database/), [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db/), and [Azure Cache for Redis](https://azure.microsoft.com/en-us/products/cache/), automatically handle connection pooling.
 Connection pooling enables efficient reuse of database connections to reduce the overhead of establishing new connections.

 **Batching:** Azure supports batch processing in various services, so you can group multiple operations together and run them in a single request.
 Batch processing can significantly improve efficiency and reduce network overhead.

 **Caching:** Azure provides caching services like Azure Cache for Redis.
-You can use caching to store frequently accessed data closer to the application, resulting in faster retrieval and reduced back-end load.
+You can use caching to store frequently accessed data closer to the application, which results in faster retrieval and reduced back-end load.

 **Data serialization:** Azure supports various serialization formats, including JSON, XML, and Protocol Buffers.
 Choose the appropriate serialization format based on data size, performance requirements, and interoperability needs.